Kawaljeet999/Disease_PRJ/README.md

 - Consider additional feature engineering techniques to enhance model robustness.
 - Test the model on external datasets to evaluate its generalizability.

----

-Would you like further customization, such as including specific code cells, or details on particular methods or evaluation metrics?